 The Port Hope Depot has been exquisitely restored.
 You can walk though the station and see exhibits in the passenger waiting room, the station masters office, luggage and freight room.
 Each room has been painted to match the original color.
 The station looks brand new.
 One of the most interesting items on display was a pair of glasses found trapped for over one hundred years behind window trim in the station master office.
 The wire frame glasses are extremely fragile yet look brand new.

 In the basement of the depot there is an unique model railroad being built by volunteer craftsmen.
+Its considered one of our top free things to do in Michigan’s Thumb.
 The model depicts how Port Hope and Harbor Beach depots and freight yards looked when the railway was active in the early 1900’s.
 It’s a fascinating exhibit in miniature.
 The model railroad can be seen when the depot is open or by appointment at 989-550-5298.

 9. Cross the Croswell Swinging Bridge

-Located west of Lexington. the Croswell Swinging Bridge is a pedestrian suspension bridge that is claimed to be the longest (maybe only) spanning suspension foot bridge in Michigan.
+One of the most unique free things to do in Michigan’s Thumb is located west of Lexington.
+The Croswell Swinging Bridge is a pedestrian suspension bridge that is claimed to be the longest (maybe only) spanning suspension foot bridge in Michigan.
 It was built in 1905 over the Black River, with only the planks between two cables provided by Michigan Sugar Company.
 Later two more cables were added to provide a handhold.

 Some call it Michigan’s Scariest Bridge.
 For little kids is good natured terror with the bridge always moving and swaying.
 It has a sign one one end that states, “Be Good To Your Mother-in-law.”